seanjyi/budget-planner/README.md

 ### Priority One List

 1. settings
-    1. settings layout [by 7/1]
-        1. jump w/ jump logic
-        1. css update, rem?
     1. page size logic with sql
+    1. update ctx.triggered_id can tell if its the first read
     1. add/delete to data table logic
+    1. drop down and repayment columns on income
+    1. data deletion and export
         1. additionally add deletion confirmation: reclick delete button
-    1. sql logic
-    1. drop down and repayment columns on income
-    1. data deletion and export  [by 7/8]
 1. expense
 1. home [start by 7/14]

 ### Possibly bugs to remember

 - persistence type and temporary storage for input and tbl data
+- css px might need to be switched to rem